After winter of discontent in China, Xi Jinping aims for growth and power - ExBulletin

 At the start of the National People’s Congress, the Chinese government presented a post-Covid program centered on reviving the economy with a 5% growth target, increasing military, educational and social spending, and increasing of Mr. Xi’s already formidable influence.

-THE nearly 3,000 carefully selected delegates in the legislature, who are meeting for nine days in Beijing, are set to appoint a new cohort of government leaders crowded with Mr. Xi loyalists by the end of the congress.
+THE nearly 3,000 carefully selected delegates in the legislature, who are meeting for nine days in Beijing, are set to appoint a new cohort of government leaders packed with Mr. Xi’s supporters by the end of the congress.
 They are also expected to approve a bureaucratic reorganization this will further focus policy-making under Mr. Xi and the party.

 Xi is back and he wasted no time in arrogating more power to himself, says Willy Wo-Lap Lam, a senior fellow at the Jamestown Foundation, who studies Chinese politics.
 Mr. Xi and other leaders had calculated that they could withdraw Covid controls and endure a wave of what could have been a million or more deaths across China without triggering a long and serious political crisis, said Mr Lam.